 Oh, and our group discussed getting together for things that were more than just Improv related, including maybe just seeing Incredibles 2* together.
 That starts to sound tantalizingly close to a group becoming more like friends than just acquaintances.

 That terrifies me.
 You see if – despite my best attempts at being socially awkward and weird – I manage to make friends, I might start to want this city to be my home.
 If I manage to get good enough at Improv that I ever perform outside of open mic nights and student showcases, I might want to keep doing it.
 That’s not going to be as easy as it sounds if I leave where I currently live.
 Cities seem to either have such a big Improv scene that you have to be worthy of Second City to perform at all, or they seem to be so small that there is no Improv to speak of.
 I am pretty sure I’m not Jim Belushi, Steve Carrell or Stephen Colbert-level good.
-I love it that my current city is big enough to have Improv, yet small enough that anyone with the most serious pretentions at it will just move to New York proper and leave a space here for folks who enjoy it as a hobby.
+I love it that my current city is big enough to have Improv, yet small enough that anyone with the most serious pretentions at it will just move to the center of the city proper and leave a space here for folks who enjoy it as a hobby.
 That’s a rare combination.

 All of these things together make me just want to live in this city for – dare I say it – good.
 And that sucks.
 That sucks because my current office is falling apart and I’m worried about my job security.
 That sucks because I’m not confident I could find my next job in this same city if I wanted to.
-That sucks because this city is still pretty damn expensive even if it isn’t New York expensive, and, without a job, my need to protect myself at all costs would quickly make me feel compelled to widen my job search to anywhere that would have me.
+That sucks because this city is still pretty damn expensive even if it isn’t as expensive as some neighboring areas, and, without a job, my need to protect myself at all costs would quickly make me feel compelled to widen my job search to anywhere that would have me.
 That sucks because, when it comes right down to it, I’m still terrified I won’t make it in one place long enough to risk getting attached.
 I got attached to another city.
 I didn’t find my job after grad school there, and I still miss it.
 I don’t want another lost love to regret.

 I’ve looked at my sojourns in cities as extended tourist visas, but complex trauma has never let me believe that I could ever become a true citizen of any of them.
 Forget having a kid or buying a home.
 I still panic at the thought of signing a two-year lease.
 My life has been too chaotic for too many years to trust that I won’t be abandoned by my city of choice again.